 November 1943 - September 1944: The Great Allied Counteroffensives Begin.
 On 20 November 1943, the long-anticipated Central Pacific offensive got underway with the assault by 2 Marine Division on Tarawa.
 The battle came close to becoming a bloody shambles, but the Japanese garrison was finally overcome and the lessons learned were put to good use in later invasions.
 These followed far more quickly than the Japanese believed possible: Kwajalein (31 January), Eniwetok (18 February), the Marianas (15 June), and Peleliu (15 September).
 The assault on the Marianas led to the penultimate carrier clash of the war, the Battle of the Philippine Sea, which ended in a decisive American victory.

-along the north coast of New Guinea towards the Philippines.
+the north coast of New Guinea towards the Philippines.
+Making good

 Mountbatten began his own counteroffensive in Burma in January 1944, advancing in the Arakan and against Mytkyina.
 The Japanese counterattacked at Imphal and Kohima in March 1944, but the British held and the Japanese retreat turned into a rout.

-July 1945: The End Game.
-The final Allied strategy for
+1945: The End Game.
+The final Allied strategy for the war

-the war was mapped out at the San Francisco Conference on 29
+was mapped out at the San Francisco Conference on 29 September — 1

-September — 1 October 1944.
-The Americans in the Pacific were
+October 1944.
+The Americans in the Pacific were poised to seize

-favoring the latter.
-Roosevelt resolved the strategic deadlock in
+Roosevelt resolved the strategic deadlock in favor of the

-of the Philippines, and Nimitz developed a plan for subsequent
+Philippines, and Nimitz developed a plan for subsequent operations

-operations based on a staggered offensive along two axes.
-The
+based on a staggered offensive along two axes.
+The first prong of

 which would have to cover the invasion of the Philippines, then